-If you have never had an aquarium it can be difficult to buy a great gift (one that will actually be appreciated and used) for someone who does.
+If you have never had an aquarium, it can be difficult to buy a great gift (one that will be appreciated and used) for someone who does.
 Not to worry.
-Here are some gifts that almost every (especially salt water) aquarist will treasure.
-Most of these gifts are things that will be used almost every day, others are things that the giftee won't need every day but will be glad they have them when the odd "must have" occasion arises.
+Here are some gifts that almost every (especially a saltwater) aquarist will treasure.
+Most of these gifts are things that will be used almost every day, while others are things that the giftee won't need every day but will be glad he or she has them when the odd "must-have" occasion arises.

 01 of 11

 Salinity refractometers make a terrific gift for any saltwater aquarium enthusiast.
-Saltwater aquarists measure the salt concentration in their aquariums on a regular basis.
-Because of their easy use and low price, swing arm hydrometers have been used for this purpose for years but since more and more saltwater refractometers are being produced at affordable prices their popularity is rising.
-Refractometers use water to bend light which is then measured to determine the amount of salt in the... water.
+Saltwater aquarists measure the salt concentration in their aquariums regularly.
+Because of their easy use and low price, swing arm hydrometers have been used for this purpose for years but since more and more saltwater refractometers are being produced at affordable prices, their popularity is rising.
+Refractometers use water to bend light, which is then measured to determine the amount of salt in the water.

 02 of 11